The Basics of Stitching: Essential Knowledge to Get Started Right

 Follow these simple steps:

-• Identify the type of tissue
+• Identify the type of fabric

-• Always test on a scrap before you start.
+• Always test on a scrap before you start

-These steps prevent mistakes and ensure clean finishes .
+These steps prevent mistakes and ensure clean finishes.

-Comment se servir d’une machine à coudre ?
+Comment se servir d’une machine à coudre ? - Verotex

-Nettoyer sa machine à coudre : les étapes simples pour un entretien parfait
+Nettoyer sa machine à coudre : les étapes simples pour un entretien parfait - Verotex

 Leave a comment